srranjan/bankofantarc/osms/tkn/kaniko-build-push/README.md

 docker login
 srranjan/<commonOne> without embellishments srranjan@yahoo.com
-This creates a file ~/.docker/config.json.
+This creats a file ~/.docker/config.json.

 The output of cat ~/.docker/config.json | base64 -w0 is put in the mydockersecrets.yaml file.